Cacti/documentation/manual.md

 Installing Under Windows
 ========================

+BSOD2600, one of the long term users of Cacti, provides an Installer on Windows.
+We recommend you use that installer for Cacti.
+You can obtain that installer under the Windows section of the Cacti forums.
+However, if you wish to install Cacti yourself, please follow the instructions below.

 1. (Optional) Apache\> - This software is optional if running Windows Internet Information Server.

 2. Cacti - Install from the zip distribution and install in the web root or your choice.
 Many choose to install into a "Cacti" sub folder.